JandemX/new_dialog_architecture/README.md

-# new_dialog_architecture
-POC for Dialog Builder DSL.
+# POC Dialog Builder DSL

 Goal:
 State needs to be consistent on Rotation or putting app in background